Reimbursement Policy Amazon Uses in 2025: The Definitive Guide for FBA Sellers

 - Marketing, branding, or advertising expenses

 This calculation benefits low-margin products but punishes private-label sellers with higher markups.
-For example, a $5 landed cost item that sells for $25 will only yield a reimbursement close to $5–$6, not $25.
+For example, a $5 landed-cost item that sells for $25 will only yield a reimbursement close to $5–$6, not $25, when the reimbursement policy Amazon applies is based on manufacturing cost.

 How to Submit Your Manufacturing Cost to Amazon